yangh567/level4-project/template/timelog.md

 * *3 hours* learn the how to do vectoring and transforming on the instance in the data file
 * *5 minutes* writing timelog

+## 6 Nov 2020 Friday
+* *30 minutes* meet with supervisor and  discuss about the question i had
+* *1 hour* writing the plan and organize the procedure of the recommendation system